-Assuming that t1 is controllable and t2 is uncontrollable:
+If t1 is controllable and t2 is uncontrollable:

-- case (a) t2 cannot be directly inhibited; it will eventually fire - case (b) t2 can be indirectly prevented from firing by inhibiting t1.
+- case (a), then t2 cannot be directly inhibited; it will eventually fire - case (b), then t2 can be indirectly prevented from firing by inhibiting t1.

-Assuming that t2 is unobservable and t3 is observable, i.e. we cannot detect when t2 fires.
+If t2 is unobservable and t3 is observable, then we cannot detect when t2 fires.
 The state of a supervisor is not changed by firing t2.
 However we can indirectly detect that t2 has fired, by detecting the firing of t3.